 From Overstock.com to DemandJump: where did it all begin?

 Shawn Schwegman helped propel Overstock.com from $3M to $800M in revenue.
-Now, he's productized the same strategies and severely multiplied their effectiveness with the DemandJump Traffic Cloud®.
-Check out the video below!
+Now, he's productized the same marketing strategies and multiplied their effectiveness with DemandJump's platform.
+Hear his story in the video below!

 Hi, this is Shawn Schwegman.